samnits/Overlapped-Speech-Detection/README.md

-randonly select starting point of both the audios : for generating overlap samples save audio1 + audio 2 for non overlap save concatenate(audio 1, audio 2)
+randonly select starting point of both the audios : for generating overlap samples save audio1 + audio 2 for non overlap save concatenate(audio 1, audio 2)<br><br>
+we used the librosa library too for the basic understading of feature extraction.